Last Updated: February 21, 2022

 Sending and receiving emails remains one of the top activities on the internet among most age groups, including those aged 16 to 24.

-The average email open rate for the UK and the US is 18.39%.
+The average email open rate for the UK is 16.4%.
 The email open rate signifies how many people open the emails and how many ignore them.

 59% of email users claim they receive non-relevant emails